modelflows/modelflowsapp/advanced.md

 ---
 layout: page
-title: Tutorials
+title: Advanced tutorials
-subtitle: How does the app work?
+subtitle: How does each module work?
 ---

 ModelFLOWs-app, an open source Software for data post-processing, patterns identification and development of reduced order models using modal decomposition and deep learning architectures.
 When using the software, please, reference us as: